 Inside The MAS Golden Lounge

 The first thing we noticed on entering was all the space and great looking seating areas.
-There’s a bar to the left as we walked in that was empty during our visit (at breakfast time) and then a colourful dining area, many different seating zones and options and, of course, many places to get food and drink.
+There’s a bar to the left as we walked in that was empty during both my visits and then a colourful dining area, many different seating zones and options and, of course, many places to get food and drink.

 You can basically choose between high bar seating, dining table seating or very comfortable lounge seating either with or without a view of the tarmac.
 The lounge is light filled and airy.